-- (B) Children who have either medical or social grounds for admission to a particular school.
+- adopted12 (or became subject to a child arrangements order13 or special guardianship order14) immediately following having been looked after.
+This also includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted15 - (B) Children who have either medical or social grounds for admission to a particular school.
 This evidence must set out the particular reason why the school in question is the only suitable school and the difficulties caused if the child had to attend another school.
-The LA's decision in these matters is final. - (C) Children of staff at a particular school. - 1.
-Where a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or - 2. the member of staff is recruited to fill a vacant post for which there is demonstrable skill shortage. - (D) Children who live in the designated area of the school and who have a sibling who will still be attending the school at the time of the child's admission. - (E) Children who live in the designated area of the school - (F) Children who do not live in the designated area of the school but who have a sibling at the school, and who will still be attending the school at the time of the child's admission. - (G) All other children
+The LA's decision in these matters is final. - (C) Children of staff at a particular school. - Where a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or - 2. the member of staff is recruited to fill a vacant post for which there is demonstrable skill shortage. - (D) Children who live in the designated area of the school and who have a sibling who will still be attending the school at the time of the child's admission. - (E) Children who live in the designated area of the school - (F) Children who do not live in the designated area of the school but who have a sibling at the school, and who will still be attending the school at the time of the child's admission. - (G) All other children